leeeshart/magic_shop/README.md

 This early version is a proof-of-concept for deeply personalized education.
 We plan to add:

--More file types (PDF, DOCX)
+- More file types (PDF, DOCX)

--User login / save progress
+- User login / save progress

--Study tools like Flashcards / quizzes
+- Study tools like Flashcards / quizzes

--Progress tracking
+- Progress tracking

--While our chatbot is mostly focused on visual learners and story-based leraners for now, we plan to make out chatbot adoptable to all various learning styles.
+- While our chatbot is mostly focused on visual learners and story-based leraners for now, we plan to make out chatbot adoptable to all various learning styles.

--...and more
+- ...and more

 ##📦 How It Works (Tech Stack)

--Front-end: HTML, CSS, JS
+- Front-end: HTML, CSS, JS

--Backend: Cloudflare Worker (API proxy to OpenRouter)
+- Backend: Cloudflare Worker (API proxy to OpenRouter)

-AI models: OpenRouter (deepseel/deepseek-r1-0528-qwen3-8b)
+AI models: OpenRouter (deepseek/deepseek-r1-0528-qwen3-8b)

 GitHub Pages (frontend repo) + Cloudflare (Worker)